 2.1 Plant Collection and Identification

-Garcinia kola seeds from a market in the city of Ilorin, Nigeria, were authenticated at the University of Ilorin Herbarium (voucher no: UILH/001/1217/2024).
+Garcinia kola seeds were purchased from a market in the city of Ilorin, Nigeria, and were authenticated at the University of Ilorin Herbarium by who? (voucher no: UILH/001/1217/2024).

 2.2 Plant Extraction Preparation

-Fresh Garcinia kola seeds were dried, pulverized, and about 100g of the powder was defatted using petroleum ether.
-The ethanolic extraction was carried out at room temperature (18-220C) as described by [11] using Soxhlet apparatus.
+Fresh Garcinia kola seeds were dried and pulverized, and about 100 g of the powder was defatted using petroleum ether.
+The ethanolic extraction was carried out at room temperature (18-22°C) as described by [11] using a Soxhlet apparatus.

 2.3 Animal Housing

 The study was carried out at the University of Benin, Benin City, Nigeria.
-Thirty-two Wistar rats (10–15 weeks, ~230g) were acclimatized for one week under standard laboratory conditions at the Animal house of the Department of Anatomy, University of Benin, Benin City.
+Thirty-two Wistar rats (10–15 weeks, ~230 g) were acclimatized for one week under standard laboratory conditions at the Animal House of the Department of Anatomy, University of Benin, Benin City.
 Food and water were provided ad libitum.

 2.4 Ethical Approval